WebAssembly/spec/spectec/test-prose/TEST.md

   e.
 Let m^psr be $inverse_of_ibytes(psl, $mem(x).DATA[((i + marg.OFFSET) + ((k · psl) / 8)) : (psl / 8)])^(k<psr).
   f.
 Let cv be $inverse_of_lanes(($ishape((psl · 2)) X psr), $ext(psl, (psl · 2), sx, m)^psr).
   g.
 Push (VVCONST V128 cv) to the stack.
-5. If vload_u0 is of the case SPLAT, then:
+6. If vload_u0 is of the case SPLAT, then:
   a.
-Let (SPLAT n marg) be vload_u0.
+Let (SPLAT n) be vload_u0.
   b.
 If (((i + marg.OFFSET) + (n / 8)) > |$mem(x).DATA|), then:
     1) Trap.
   c.
 Let l be (128 / n).
   d.
 Let m be $inverse_of_ibytes(n, $mem(x).DATA[(i + marg.OFFSET) : (n / 8)]).
   e.
 Let cv be $inverse_of_lanes(($ishape(n) X l), m^l).
   f.
 Push (VVCONST V128 cv) to the stack.
-6. If vload_u0 is of the case ZERO, then:
+7. If vload_u0 is of the case ZERO, then:
   a.
-Let (ZERO n marg) be vload_u0.
+Let (ZERO n) be vload_u0.
   b.
 If (((i + marg.OFFSET) + (n / 8)) > |$mem(x).DATA|), then:
     1) Trap.
   c.
 Let c be $inverse_of_ibytes(n, $mem(x).DATA[(i + marg.OFFSET) : (n / 8)]).